codemagic-ci-cd/codemagic-docs/content/_index.md

 title: Codemagic Documentation
 ---

-Welcome to the Codemagic documentation site!
+Welcome to the Codemagic community documentation!

-Here you'll find some essential information for setting up CI/CD for your Flutter app with [Codemagic](https://codemagic.io/).
-You'll also find step-by-step guides on various topics on our [blog](https://blog.codemagic.io/categories/tutorials/ 'Codemagic blog - Tutorials').
+Here you'll find some essential information for setting up continuous integration and continuous delivery for your Flutter app with [Codemagic](https://codemagic.io/).

-The content of this site is constantly evolving.
-We're continuously updating it to provide more details and include new features.
+There are also step-by-step guides on various topics available on our [blog](https://blog.codemagic.io/categories/tutorials/ 'Codemagic blog - Tutorials').

+## Powered by the community

+As a Codemagic user, you can contribute to our documentation to improve it.
+Our documentation is available in a public repository on [GitHub](https://github.com/codemagic-ci-cd/codemagic-docs).

+To make a contribution, fork the repository, make your changes and start a pull request.
+All pull requests will be reviewed by the Codemagic team.
+Read more from the repository's [readme](https://github.com/codemagic-ci-cd/codemagic-docs/blob/master/readme.md).

+## Codemagic Slack workspace

-You are more than welcome to join our [Slack workspace](https://join.slack.com/t/flutterci/shared_invite/enQtNDcwODIzMjM4MzI2LWJhNWRkMjZlMjk1YzgzNGUwZjQ5NmUxYTI3YjQzODdlMGU1Nzg5OWQ3NGM3NDdhNGIyNjY1YTUzZTgyNTJkMTc 'Slack community for CI/CD and Flutter') to reach out to us and meet fellow Flutter enthusiasts.
+If you have problems with setting up Codemagic CI/CD or want to talk to fellow Flutter developers, you are more than welcome to join our [Slack workspace](http://bit.ly/cm-slack 'Slack community for CI/CD and Flutter').

+## Codemagic status page

+We post information about maintenances and known issues with the service on our [status page](https://twitter.com/CodemagicStatus).